Hari-Narayana-Rath/axiplat/README.md

 ## Browser Extension (Optional)

-The project includes a Chrome/Edge/Brave browser extension that automatically intercepts Instagram navigation and redirects to the age gate if the user hasn't been verified.
+The project includes a Chrome/Edge/Brave browser extension that automatically intercepts Instagram navigation and redirects to AXIPLAT if the user hasn't been verified.

 ### Setup Extension